nettybun/stayknit/readme.md

 # Stayknit

-Originally started for the homepage of Stayknit, a cloud I host for my partners, built on [Sinuous][1].
+This repo was originally to build a homepage with [Sinuous][1] for Stayknit, a cloud I host for my partners.
 However, I ended up more focused on Sinuous itself, and sidetracked the project to help develop better Typescript and JSX support, a starter kit of Sinuous with Typescript and Snowpack, and community packages such as [`sinuous-trace`][2] and [`sinuous-lifecycle`][3].

 This project is written and published as a set of native ES modules.
 There is no bundler or transpilation (beyond removing Typescript annotations).
 [Snowpack][4]